 Below, I compare the key differences between the Edge 550 and the ELEMNT BOLT 3.

-• BOLT 3 reaches twice the battery life
+- BOLT 3 offers twice the battery life

 Physical Dimensions & Weight

 The Edge 550 and ELEMNT BOLT 3 have similar dimensions, but the Edge 550 is wider and heavier by about 36g.
-I’m not saying this will make a difference between winning or losing a race, but if you are a weight weenie, you should know about this!
+I’m not saying this will affect the outcome of a race, but if you are a weight weenie, you should know about this!

-They are small to mid-size head units, ideal for most scenarios, and my preferred size.
+They are small to mid-sized head units, ideal for most scenarios, and are my preferred size.
 I find the Edge 1050, Wahoo ELEMNT ACE, and similar bike computers too big for casual riding.
 On the other hand, if you have poor eyesight, you might benefit from the larger head units.

 Ease of Setup

 To set up both of these bike computers, all you have to do is scan a QR code.
 If you have already been using a Garmin Edge bike computer, its settings, such as the data pages, data fields, and sensors, will be downloaded from the cloud.
-Leaving you with a ready-to-go unit.
-You can also adjust most settings directly on the Edge 550, and eventually, via the Garmin Connect smartphone app.
+This leaves you with a ready-to-go unit.
+You can also adjust most settings directly on the Edge 550, and also via the Garmin Connect smartphone app.

-I declare the Edge 550 the winner, but it is pretty close here.
+I declare the Edge 550 the winner, but it’s pretty close.

 Winner: Edge 550